TheRolfFR/firestorm-db/README.md

 memory_limit = 256M
 ```

-## API endpoints
+# API endpoints

-All Firestorm methods correspond to an equivalent Axios request to the relevant PHP file.
-Read requests are `GET` requests and write requests are `POST` requests with provided JSON data.
+If you want to manually send requests without using the JavaScript wrapper, simply make an HTTP request to the relevant PHP file with your content.
+Read requests are `GET` requests sent to `get.php`, write requests are `POST` requests sent to `post.php` with provided JSON data, and file requests are requests sent to `files.php` with provided form data.

-The first keys in the request will always be the same:
+The first keys in the request will always be the same, and further keys will depend on the specific method:

 ```json
 {